 1. Your child’s written asthma action plan contains all the really important information about their asthma.

-Useful for talking about: your child’s triggers and medicines, and what to do if they have asthma symptoms or an asthma attack.
+It's useful for talking about: your child’s triggers and medicines, and what to do if they have asthma symptoms or an asthma attack.

 2. Our ‘What’s your asthma attitude?’ quiz has been put together to help you understand how your child is feeling about their asthma.

-Useful for talking about: your child’s feelings and fears.
+It's useful for talking about: your child’s feelings and fears.

-3. Our ‘Asthma Glossary’ is an A-Z of asthma-related words you might come across on our website or at the doctor’s
+3. Our ‘Asthma Glossary’ is an A-Z of asthma-related words you might come across on our website or at the doctor’s surgery.

 1. Encourage your child to ask questions.
 Tell your child they can ask you anything about their asthma.
 Reassure them that if you can’t answer something straight away, you can look up the answers together.
 Or tell them you’ll write the question down and ask their GP or asthma nurse when you next see them.